-- Screening of subprojects and determination of Environmental Category and appropriate environmental assessment instruments as well as magnitude of social impacts and appropriate safeguards instruments to prepare. - Management of their impacts and adequacy of environmental and social due diligence - Preparation of a simplified environmental assessment (EA), which includes social assessment i.e., an Initial Environmental Examination (IEE) Report or IEE checklist and environmental and social management plan (ESMP) populated by the environment codes of practice (ECOPs) in accordance with PD 1586 and DAO 03-30 and its Revised Procedural Manual and the World Bank Safeguard Policies, RAP and IPP The subproject proponents which include but are not limited to Electric Cooperatives, Renewable Energy Developers and Independent Power Providers may tap financial institutions such as private and government financial institutions to fund these investments.
-The safeguard instruments shall be submitted to the DENR, NEA-ORED, the corresponding Participating Financial Institution (PFI) and the LGUGC.
-The subproject proponents will submit these to LGUGC which shall then endorse these to the Bank for subprojects requiring prior review or reviewed by the Bank for all others needing post-review.
+- Screening of subprojects and determination of Environmental Category and appropriate environmental assessment instruments as well as magnitude of social impacts and appropriate safeguards instruments to prepare. - Management of their impacts and adequacy of environmental and social due diligence - Preparation of a simplified environmental assessment (EA), which includes social assessment i.e., an Initial Environmental Examination (IEE) Report or IEE checklist and environmental and social management plan (ESMP) populated by the environmental codes of practice (ECOPs) in accordance with PD 1586 and DAO 03-30 and its Revised Procedural Manual and the World Bank Safeguard Policies, RAP and IPP The sub-project proponents which includes but are not limited to Electric Cooperatives, Renewable Energy Developers, Independent Power Providers, may tap financial institutions such as commercial banks and government financial institutions to fund these investments.
+The safeguard instruments shall be submitted to the DENR, NEA-ORED, the corresponding Financial Institutions and the LGUGC.
+The subproject proponents will submit these to LGUGC which shall then endorse these to the Bank for subprojects requiring prior review or reviewed by the Bank for all others needing post-review. - Provide Environmental Codes of Practices (ECOPs) for each type of investment such as distribution, sub-transmission and sub-stations to manage potential impacts which are most likely to be construction-related and similar at different sites with small carbon foot prints. - Possible subprojects include: small scale construction, rehabilitation and extension of existing electricity distribution networks and sub-transmission lines (power towers, poles, and wiring) and substations (transformers and other electrical equipment), metering, IT systems or smart grid investments, renewable energy projects such as hydroelectric power, solar and wind biomass generation plants.